Demi-Brass99/JavascriptCalculator/README.md

-# JavascriptGamePrototype
+# Javascript Calculator
-Making a game to learn and better understand javascript
+Making a calculator application to learn and better understand javascript